Villy15/itsecwb-mp/README.md

 docker run --name itsecwb -e MYSQL_ROOT_PASSWORD=12345 -p 3306:3306 -d mysql:8.0-debian
 ```

-Copy the `db.js` file from the server directory and run it to initialize the database
+Copy the `dump.sql` file from the server directory and run it in mysql workbench to initialize the database